 Email is one of the most enduring tools in business owed to its flexibility and familiarity.
 But when it comes to getting critical information to employees across an organisation in the event of a real-time incident, cluttered inboxes can make that difficult.

-That’s the view of Leeds-based Software Cloud, which has developed a cloud-based software-as-a-service (or SaaS) incident communication platform designed to cut through daily noise.
+That’s the view of Leeds-based Klaxon, which has developed a cloud-based software-as-a-service (or SaaS) incident communication platform of the same name designed to cut through daily noise.

-Sarah Tulip, operations director at Software Cloud, explains that businesses suffer the consequences of not thinking about incident reporting until it’s too late.
+Sarah Tulip, operations director at Klaxon, explains that businesses suffer the consequences of not thinking about incident reporting until it’s too late.
 She uses the example of a relatively innocuous problem, such as a network outage, turning into a fully blown disaster recovery situation.

 “Klaxon is the type of product that people will only care about when things go wrong – that’s when you get a phone call about incident communication,” she says.
 “But it’s one of those things that every organisation with a dispersed workforce of any type should have.

 “If something goes wrong – from an IT or operational incident to a bomb threat – you want to be able to communicate with everyone quickly and efficiently.”